Incentive Compensation

 Key Differences Between ICM and SPM

 The biggest distinction lies in intent and outcomes.
 ICM makes sure pay is right.
 SPM helps ensure performance is right.
-Here is a table to give you a quick idea:
+Here is a quick comparison:

 When to Use ICM vs. SPM

-Both systems are important.
-But timing matters.
-If you’re facing compensation confusion, rep disputes, or payout delays, start with ICM.
-If reps are paid correctly but are still missing a quota, bring in SPM to level up sales execution.
+Compensation confusion, rep disputes, and payout delays signal the need for ICM first.
+If reps are paid correctly but still missing quota, bring in SPM to improve sales execution.

 Use ICM when you need to: